Moir\'e Folded Helical States at the Interfaces of Heterostructures: Energy Spectrum and Density of states

 \section{Energy Spectrum and Density of states}

-We have recently shown that the inclusion of moire modulation in a moire two leg ladder has a large effect on the bands and density of states (DOS) \cite{mellado2025excitonic}.
-The spectrum (which is exactly solvable) of Eq.\ref{eq:H}, in the EBZ, is presented Figure \ref{f1}.
+The spectrum of Eq.\ref{eq:H} is exactly solvable \cite{mellado2025excitonic} and is presented in Figure \ref{f1}.
 Fig.\ref{f1}b compares the energy spectrum in the extended Brillouin zone for a modulated system at $\delta=0.95$, in the absence and presence of spin-orbit coupling.
-In the SOC-free case ($\alpha=0$, middle panel), the spectrum consists of a dense set of folded minibands originating from the moiré modulation.
+In the SOC-free case ($\alpha=0$, middle panel), the spectrum consists of a dense set of folded minibands originating from the moiré modulation \cite{mellado2025excitonic}.
 The bands remain spin-degenerate throughout the EBZ, and a tiny gap visible around the Fermi energy, E=0, is a direct consequence of \(\delta\), which breaks the translational symmetry.
 Minigaps at folded-band crossings are apparent and scale linearly with $t_1$ at small modulation (large $\delta$).
-Upon turning on SOC ($\alpha=t$), the overall band structure is preserved, indicating that SOC does not qualitatively alter the moiré folding.
+Upon introducing spin–orbit coupling, the overall band structure is preserved, indicating that SOC does not qualitatively alter the moiré folding.
 However, SOC lifts the spin degeneracy and gaps out a fraction of the band crossings, producing a fine pattern of avoided crossings across the EBZ (lower panel).
 Due to the moire potential, the spin character is redistributed across the miniband manifold, even though no large global gap opens.
+In the following analysis, whenever spin–orbit coupling (SOC) is included, we set $\alpha=t$ so as to concentrate on the parameter regime in which proximity-induced SOC constitutes the dominant energy scale.
+This choice enables a more transparent and systematic characterization of the ensuing helical fragmentation and the corresponding band reconstruction.

 In the absence of SOC, the spectrum obeys $E(k)=E(k+G_m)$.
 Once Rashba SOC is introduced, the Hamiltonian acquires momentum-odd contributions $\propto \sin(k-\pi\delta)\,\sigma_y$, which reverse sign under $k\rightarrow k+G_m$.
 Consequently, translation by $G_m$ alone ceases to be a symmetry.
 The Hamiltonian remains invariant only under the combined action of a moiré translation and a $\pi$ spin rotation about the $y$ axis.
 Because this composite symmetry squares to a translation by $2G_m$, the spectral periodicity in the extended Brillouin zone is effectively halved, accounting for the reduced EBZ period observed in the lower panel of Fig.\ref{f1}(b).